This guide is for you if you’re applying to McMaster Health Sciences (BHSc) or are simply interested in learning more about the program.

 But don’t forget: you’re up against an incredible pool of students.

 Want to get an edge on your competition?
-Check out our 1-on-1 Youth Coaching services to learn how you can use our Systematic Communication Approach to create unique essays that showcase your problem solving, critical thinking, and communication skills.
+Check out our 1-on-1 Youth Coaching services to learn how you can use our Deductive Communication Approach to create unique essays that showcase your problem solving, critical thinking, and communication skills.

 McMaster Health Sciences Application Deadline